Sachin666/JavaScript-Projects/36 - Flash Card/readme.md

 ## Memory Cards

 Flash card app for learning.
-Display, add and remove memory cards with questions and answers
+Display, add and remove memory cards with questions and answers.
 - Create flip cards using CSS
 - Create "Add new card" overlay with form
 - Display question cards and flip for answer